 OpenAI.
 (2025).
 ChatGPT.
-[Large language model]. https://chat.openai.com/chat

-Prompt: "Can you write a case study for me that introduces a project that will require an office administrator to support an Ontario-based corporate team of at least fifteen people who are working as a committee to plan and execute the opening of a branch of their office in a different province (not Quebec).
+[Large language model]. https://chat.openai.com/chat as a committee to plan and execute the opening of a branch of their office in a different province (not Quebec).
 The new branch/division will open six months from now, and all they have at this point is a location."
 After reviewing the initial response by ChatGPT, Blythe engaged in considerable editing to get the basic idea turned into the case study seen above.
 Edited by the author.